Mark Eichhorn: Baltimore Orioles

-On December 14, 1993, Eichhorn would sign with the Baltimore Orioles.
-In the strike-shortened 1994 season, Eichhorn would be the team's main long reliever, leading the team in relief innings pitched.
+On December 14, 1993, Eichhorn signed with the Baltimore Orioles.
+In the strike-shortened 1994 season, Eichhorn was the team's main long reliever, leading the team in relief innings pitched.
 Eichhorn had a 2.15 ERA in 71 innings pitched, giving up just one home run on the season.
 Eichhorn was one of eleven relievers to clear the 70 inning mark that season.

-Eichhorn would remain with the Orioles in 1995, but Eichhorn would miss the entire season due to a torn rotator cuff.
-He would be a free agent once again at the conclusion of the 1995 season.
+Eichhorn remained with the Orioles in 1995, but missed the entire season due to a torn rotator cuff.
+He became a free agent once again at the conclusion of the 1995 season.

 Second stint with the California Angels

-On February 6, 1996, Eichhorn would sign with the California Angels, reuniting with former teammates Chuck Finley and Mark Langston.
-Eichhorn would struggle in his last season in the major leagues, managing a 5.04 ERA in 30 1/3 innings.
-He would also suffer injury partway through the season.
-He would be granted free agency at the end of the season.
+On February 6, 1996, Eichhorn signed with the California Angels.
+Eichhorn struggled in his last season in the major leagues, managing a 5.04 ERA in 30 1/3 innings.
+He re-entered free agency at the end of the season.

 Comeback attempts

-Between 1997 and 2000, Eichhorn would try multiple times to catch on elsewhere.
-In the 1997 season, Eichhorn signed with the expansion Tampa Bay Devil Rays on a minor-league contract for the 1998 season.
-He would pitch the full season at Triple-A Durham, pitching to a 3.88 ERA and 18 saves in 58 innings.
-Eichhorn would temporarily retire after the season due to elbow tendonitis.
+Between 1997 and 2000, Eichhorn attempted multiple times to make a comeback.
+In the 1997 season, Eichhorn signed with the expansion Tampa Bay Devil Rays on a minor league contract for the 1998 season.
+He pitched the full season at Triple-A Durham, pitching to a 3.88 ERA and 18 saves in 58 innings.
+Eichhorn temporarily retired after the season due to elbow tendonitis.

-In 1999, Eichhorn would attempt another comeback, this time partaking in a tryout with the Los Angeles Dodgers.
-After that was unsuccessful, Eichhorn would have a tryout with the Toronto Blue Jays in 2000, and would sign a minor-league contract with the Blue Jays.
-His hopes of being called up in September were not fulfilled, and Eichhorn would retire for good after the season.
+In 1999, Eichhorn attempted another comeback, this time partaking in a tryout with the Los Angeles Dodgers.
+The tryout failed, but Eichhorn took part in another tryout in 2000 with the Toronto Blue Jays, with whom he signed a minor league contract.
+His hopes of being called up in September were not fulfilled, and Eichhorn retired for good after the season.